supercollider/supercollider.github.io/README.md

-supercollider.github.io - An SpellBounding Project
+supercollider.github.io - A SpellBounding Project
 =======================

 Front pages for supercollider